 Osteopaths aim to restore a state of balance which is required for healthy living.
 Like Physiotherapy and Chiropractic, Osteopathy uses gentle and non-invasive manual techniques, but practitioners can also develop other skills to compliment their approach including exercise rehabilitation, dry needling, taping and bracing.

-Osteopaths treat the body to restore a state of balance which is required for optimum health.
-Like Physiotherapy and Chiropractic, Osteopathy uses gentle and non-invasive manual techniques.
-These techniques aim to improve the mobility of joints, tension within muscles and increase the blood supply and nerve function.
+The manual techniques used by Osteopaths aim to improve the mobility of joints, tension within muscles and increase the blood supply and nerve function.

 The focus area of your treatment is dependent on your clinician and ailment.
 Treatments can vary from soft tissue work, stretching and movement, cranial techniques or spinal mobilisation.
-The reason for this variation is often due to what your clinician favours or deems the most beneficial for your condition.
+Osteopaths can select the most suitable combination of techniques and modalities to suit you and your recovery.

 Each Osteopath approaches a new patient and their problem on an individual basis, taking into account their history, habits, and own understanding of their pain as it relates to them.

 One of the key aspects of the way we deliver Osteopathy at Pure Sports Medicine is our emphasis on keeping the patient moving.
 Whilst treatment, rest, and time can be helpful from a pain relief perspective, that success is likely to be short lived because although you may now be pain-free you’re likely to be:

 Our aim is to treat patients where needed, but get them off the treatment table sooner rather than later.
 This can be achieved with posture, lifestyle, and specifically targeted exercise advice.